Automate Shopify Email Reports: HTML Templates, Scheduling, and Delivery

 {% for p in products %}

-<td style="padding: 8px;">{{ p.product }}</td>
+<td style="padding: 8px;">{{ p.title }}</td>

 <td style="padding: 8px; text-align: right;">{{ p.units }}</td>

-<td style="padding: 8px; text-align: right;">£{{ "%.2f"|format(p.revenue) }}</td>
+<td style="padding: 8px; text-align: right;">{{ "£%.2f"|format(p.revenue) }}</td>

 </tr>